incubyte/incubyte.github.io/content/blog/commit-lock-file.md

 |   pnpm   | `pnpm-lock.yaml`    | `pnpm install` | `pnpm install --frozen-lockfile` (`--frozen-lockfile` is not required if `CI` ENV variable is `true`) | `pnpm install --frozen-lockfile --prod`                             |
 |   bun    | `bun.lockb`         | `bun install`  | `bun install --frozen-lockfile`                                                                       | `bun install --frozen-lockfile --production`                        |

-# When not to commit?
+## When Not to Commit Lock Files?

-If you are making a library and publishing it, you don't want to lock the dependencies because it might break the host application.
-It should be the host application that is responsible for managing locking.
+In cases where you're building a library and publishing it, you don't want to lock the dependencies because it might break the host application.
+Instead, let the host application handle locking to avoid potential conflicts.
 You can mark a range of versions your library supports.

-# Should you change it manually?
+## Should You Change a Lock File Manually?

 No.

-There could be a case where your application is breaking because "C" released a breaking change.
-So now you are tempted to lower the version in the lock file so that it locks the correct version.
-Instead of doing that, (best if you can) fix the application to work with the latest version because that is good for the long term, or change the package.json itself so that the next time you do `npm install`, it will correct the lock file.
+When facing issues caused by package updates, resist the temptation to manually adjust the lock file.
+It's usually better to adapt your application to work with the latest version, or update your package.json to ensure correct lock file generation during the next installation.

-# Other languages
+## Applicability Across Languages

 This applies not only to [Node.js](https://nodejs.org/en) but any language that uses package manager.
 For example, [Go](https://golang.org/) uses [go.mod](https://golang.org/ref/mod) and [go.sum](https://golang.org/ref/mod#go-sum-in),